 Also a note – the pattern recommends using a ribbing fabric for the neckband, cuffs, and hem band of view A. It’s recommended, but not necessary!
 You can also just use the same fabric as the body of your sweater, or a different (stable) jersey knit.

-***another note – I messed up and sewed my neckband on my samples with the neckband seam at center back.
-Your neckband seam should be at the left shoulder seam like mentioned in the neckband post.
+***another note – I messed up and sewed my neckband on my samples with the neckband seam at centre back.
+Your neckband seam should be at the left shoulder seam as mentioned in the neckband post.
 Sorry if that has confused anyone!

 - Pattern Tester Round-up

 - Neckband and Funnel Neckline

 - Hem Band (A)